-The third and final element is an amplifier or photon counter to read out the signal passed through the impedance matching network.
-Photon-counting and quantum-squeezing techniques are being developed for light field dark-matter detection \cite{lehnert2016quantumaxion}, but we focus here on readout with phase-insensitive amplifiers, which coherently amplify both quadratures of an incoming signal with the same gain \cite{caves1982quantum}.
-The application of quantum-measurement techniques in the context of this comprehensive consideration of axion- and hidden-photon detection through electromagnetic coupling is left to future work.
-We also assume that the output of the amplifier is not fed back to the detection circuit in an active feedback or feedback damping scheme, which can effectively improve the impedance matching between signal source and amplifier \cite{rybka2014improving,seton1995use}.
-Active detection schemes will also be addressed in future work.
+The third and final element is an amplifier or photon counter to read out the signal passed through the impedance matching network (the ``Readout'' element in Fig. \ref{fig:DetectorBlockDiagram}).
+Photon-counting and quantum-squeezing techniques using phase-sensitive amplifiers are being developed for light field dark-matter detection \cite{lehnert2016quantumaxion}.
+Here, we focus on readout with phase-insensitive amplifiers, which is used in the majority of presently operating searches and is baselined for numerous planned searches.
+In a readout with a phase-insensitive amplifier, both quadratures of the incoming signal are coherently amplified with the same gain and analyzed for a dark-matter signal.